cyd928/AirBnB_Home_Price_Seattle_Boston/README.md

 ### 4. <a name="104"></a> Summary of Results
 * Home price peaks at different period of the year for both cities.
 In addition, average house price tends to be higher in Boston than that in Seattle.
-* Home price tends to have higher correlation with characteristics such as: the number of people accommdating, host listing counts, homes with real bed, super strict 30 cancellation policy and the availability of the entire home/apt.
+* Home price tends to have higher correlation with characteristics such as: the number of people accommodating, host listing counts, homes with real bed, super strict 30 cancellation policy and the availability of the entire home/apt.
 * Home price can be predicted with higher accuracy using random forest regression algorithm.